umarmomen/codingProjects/ds100/ds100_Projects.md

-Projects from DS100 Data Science Class, details can be found in the Jupyter Notebooks themselves.
+Projects from DS100, Principles and Techniques of Data Science.
+Details can be found in the Jupyter Notebooks themselves.

 Project 1: Trump Twitter Tweet Analysis